Note: Students applying to the Combined MSW/PhD program should use the PhD application checklist

 5) Test of English as a Foreign Language (TOEFL) OR International English Language Testing System (IELTS) scores, if the applicant is a student whose native language is not English.
 (The TOEFL or IELTS) is required of all non-native speakers unless they have completed two years of university-level coursework in an English-language institution.)

-6) Resume or chronological list (starting with the most recent) of all relevant employment since high school, including summer jobs and internships you consider significant.
+6) Resume or chronological list (starting with the most recent) of all relevant employment, including summer jobs and internships you consider significant.
 Please also include all relevant volunteer or other experience with service-oriented groups.
 For each job or volunteer experience, please include your title, the number of months and/or years you held the position, and the number of hours worked each week.
 UPLOAD ON THE UCLA GRADUATE ONLINE APPLICATION

 7) Three letters of recommendation from individuals familiar with the student’s academic and scholarly work.
 At least one of the references must be from a professor who has taught the student.
 Enter your recommenders name and email address on the UCLA Online Application.
 Upload instructions will be sent to them by the online system.